Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 ![image](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/7728eda8-71ab-48a0-a2be-1dd7c6c50b2b)

-To get a better understanding of the table above, I add "occupation contribution" row (in percentage) by using below formula:
+To get a better understanding of the table above, I add "population share" row (in percentage) by using below formula:

 **total customer of each occupation / the grand total customer of all occupation type X 100**

-by having these value, we can analyze the contribution of each occupation role to the whole occupation population, whether these roles has a significant impact to the marketing campaign.
+by having these value, we can analyze the population of each occupation role to the whole occupation population, whether these roles has a significant impact to the marketing campaign.
 I use pie chart to vizualize for an easy view

 Next, I create "conversion rate" row of each occupation type, I populated the values by using below formula: